Intel Core i5-13600K vs Intel Core i5-12600K

 Who should buy each?

-Choose the Intel Core i5-13600K if: you want top-tier gaming performance, you're into heavy multitasking, or you need the latest memory support.
+Choose the Intel Core i5-13600K if: you want maximum gaming performance, need extra cores for multitasking, or plan to run demanding applications.

-Choose the Intel Core i5-12600K if: you want to save money, you do light to moderate gaming, or you prefer lower power consumption for budget builds.
+Choose the Intel Core i5-12600K if: you want to save money, primarily game at lower settings, or need a solid performer for everyday tasks.

 Conclusion